clj-commons/aleph/README.md

 This takes all messages from the client, and feeds them back into the duplex socket, returning them to the client.
 WebSocket text messages will be emitted as strings, and binary messages as byte arrays.

 WebSocket clients can be created via `(aleph.http/websocket-client url)`, which returns a deferred which yields a duplex stream that can send and receive messages from the server.

+To learn more about WebSockets in Aleph, [read the documentation](http://ideolalia.com/aleph/aleph.http.html).

 ### TCP